msyvr/multisource_downloader/README.md

     - set > 1 to average downloads for timing averages

 ## ETag/checksum
-The test tile has a (weak) ETag.
+The test file has a (weak) ETag.
 - validate_etag() cycles through `hashlib` algorithms applied to the final `byte_file`
-    - no checksum match identified via hashlib library
+    - no checksum match identified via hashlib library TODO
-    - github specs/protocol for generating?
-    - ?zlib (for compressed files)
+- track down details of github's etag-generation protocol

 ## Tests
 TODO